 View GreatSchools Rating Methodology

-On average, homes in Abbeville, LA sell after 121 days on the market compared to the national average of 50 days.
-The median sale price for homes in Abbeville, LA over the last 12 months is $144,500, down 3% from the median home sale price over the previous 12 months.
+On average, homes in Abbeville, LA sell after 124 days on the market compared to the national average of 70 days.
+The median sale price for homes in Abbeville, LA over the last 12 months is $190,000, up 6% from the median home sale price over the previous 12 months.

 BRAND-NEW Custom-Built Home by MANUAL BUILDERS, LLC.
 Must see the cypress wood gable front door entrance, custom cabinets and large island with walk-in pantry, stainless electric range and dishwasher included.
 Exquisite matching light fixtures and ceiling fans throughout the home.
 Formal dining, living area features three large windows to view out at the countryside.
 Master ensuite features a

-Property Id: 1142125Serious inquiries only.
-Currently occupied.
-Can not show at this time.
-AVAILABLE June 1!!!Newly renovated/updated.
+Property Id: 1142125Bad Credit? - NO PROBLEM!!Serious inquiries only.
+AVAILABLE NOW!!!Newly renovated/updated.
 All new Luxurious, Large 2 bed, 1 bath, 2nd floor apartment in downtown Abbeville.
 Walking distance to everything.
 FREE WIFI, stainless steel appliances, refrigerator, stove, dishwasher, and microwave and kitchen island, central air/heat.
+Granite

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.